MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-getfirmwareenvironmentvariableexw.md

 Starting with Windows 10, version 1803, Universal Windows apps can read and write UEFI firmware variables.
-See <a href="https://msdn.microsoft.com/library/Mt829375(v=VS.85).aspx">Access UEFI firmware variables from a Universal Windows App</a>
+See <a href="base.access_uefi_firmware_variables_from_a_universal_windows_app">Access UEFI firmware variables from a Universal Windows App</a>
  for details.

 To read a UEFI firmware environment variable, the user account that the app is running under must have the <a href="https://msdn.microsoft.com/library/windows/desktop/bb530716(v=vs.85).aspx">SE_SYSTEM_ENVIRONMENT_NAME</a> privilege.
-A Universal Windows app must be run from an administrator account and follow the requirements outlined in <a href="https://msdn.microsoft.com/library/Mt829375(v=VS.85).aspx">Access UEFI firmware variables from a Universal Windows App</a>
+A Universal Windows app must be run from an administrator account and follow the requirements outlined in <a href="base.access_uefi_firmware_variables_from_a_universal_windows_app">Access UEFI firmware variables from a Universal Windows App</a>
 .

 Starting with Windows 10, version 1803, reading Unified Extensible Firmware Interface (UEFI) variables is also supported from User-Mode Driver Framework (UMDF) drivers.
 Writing UEFI variables from UMDF drivers is not supported.